Mitigating the fermion sign problem by automatic differentiation

-Here we choose $\ln S$ instead of $S$ itself as our objective function.
-We would like to maximize $\ln S$ (equivalently maximizing $S$ itself).
-We do not use $S$ directly because it may lead to the vanishing gradients due to the exponential smallness of $S$.
-Using the fact that the partition function $Z$ of a model is independent with $\vect \xi$, we obtain the differentiation of $\ln S$ as (see the SM for details) \bea d\ln S =-\Re \avg{\frac{dw(\vect \xi, \vect s)}{w(\vect \xi, \vect s)}}_{\vect s\sim{|w(\vect \xi, \vect s)|}}. \eea Note that sign averaging is not involved in \Eq{dsign}, which means computing the gradients itself is actually sign-problem-free.
-It is interesting that gradients of $\ln S$ could be efficiently and reliably calculated even though it is difficult to accurately compute $S$ itself.
-In other words, our sign mitigation framework is itself sign-problem-free; thus the mitigation framework can be directly applied on large size systems of interest.
+Here, we choose $\ln S$ instead of $S$ as our objective function for optimization and would like to maximize $\ln S$ (equivalently maximizing $S$).
+We do not use $S$ directly because it may lead to vanishingly small gradients due to the possible exponential smallness of $S$.
+Using the fact that the partition function $Z$ of a given model is independent of $\vect \xi$, we obtain the differentiation of $\ln S$ as $d\ln S =-\Re \avg{\frac{dw(\vect \xi, \vect s)}{w(\vect \xi, \vect s)}}_{\vect s\sim{|w(\vect \xi, \vect s)|}}$ (see the Supplemental Materials (SM) for details \footnote{See Supplemental Materials for details.
+The SM of this work includes: 1.
+A brief introduction to automatic differentiation.
+2. The detailed algorithm for calculating gradients of Sign using AD.
+3. Proof of sign-problem free points in Rashba-Hubbard model.
+4. Complementary QMC results of the sign-free Rashba-Hubbard model at $\lambda_R/ t=\sqrt 2$.
+5. Examples of parameterized HS transformations.
+6. Complementary results for different $\lambda_R$}).
+Note that sign averaging is not involved here, which means computing the gradients itself is actually {\it sign-free}.
+It is interesting that gradients of $\ln S$ could be efficiently and reliably calculated even though it is difficult to compute $S$ accurately.
+Remarkably, the ADSO framework itself is sign-free; thus the ADSO framework can be directly applied on large size systems of interest.
+See the SM for details \cite{Note1} of computing the differentiation $\frac{dw(\vect \xi, \vect s)}{w(\vect \xi, \vect s)}$ using AD.
+It turns out that only very limit computational resources in addition to the standard DQMC algorithm are required in our ADSO framework.